tomwenseleers/mandelExplorer/README.md

 The available songs are `i=`

-1 = Feliz Navidad - Jose Feliciano
+1 = Feliz Navidad - Jose Feliciano\

-2 = We Wish You A Merry Christmas - The Chipmunks
+2 = We Wish You A Merry Christmas - The Chipmunks\

-3 = We Wish You A Merry Christmas - Smurfs
+3 = We Wish You A Merry Christmas - Smurfs\

-4 = We Wish You a Merry Christmas - Sesame Street
+4 = We Wish You a Merry Christmas - Sesame Street\

-5 = Jingle Bells - Winnie the Pooh
+5 = Jingle Bells - Winnie the Pooh\

-6 = Jingle Bells (techno version)
+6 = Jingle Bells (techno version)\

-7 = All I Want for Christmas for Is You - Mariah Carey
+7 = All I Want for Christmas for Is You - Mariah Carey\

-8 = Do They Know It's Christmas - Band Aid
+8 = Do They Know It's Christmas - Band Aid\

-9 = Happy Christmas (The War is Over) - John Lennon
+9 = Happy Christmas (The War is Over) - John Lennon\

-10 = Last Christmas - Wham
+10 = Last Christmas - Wham\

-11 = Auld Lang Syne - Scottish bagpipes
+11 = Auld Lang Syne - Scottish bagpipes\

-12 = Here Comes Santa Claus - Elvis
+12 = Here Comes Santa Claus - Elvis\
 13 = Rockin Around the Christmas Tree - Brenda Lee

+Press escape and type `close(s)` to stop the music.
 Analogously, you can use argument `png` to point to your custom `png` file with the Christmas or New Year's message of your choice, change `pal` to the colour palette of your liking (choice from `1` to `4`), you can change `res` to change the resolution (e.g. `500L` or `1000L`) and you can change `xlims` and `ylims` (each vectors of 2 numbers) to specify the location you would like to zoom in to.
 The WAV files are reproduced from <https://www.thewavsite.com/> under the noncommercial use clause of the [Digital Millennium Copyright Act of 1998](http://www.copyright.gov/legislation/dmca.pdf)].
 If any artist believes their work has been included in error and would like to see it removed, I will do so upon request.

 # Technical details